The Mohawk Valley Choral Society

 The Mohawk Valley Choral Society has appeared in cities, towns and villages throughout the Mohawk Valley.
 It has performed at the Cathedral of All Saints (the Episcopal Cathedral) in Albany, NY, Hendricks Chapel on the Syracuse University Campus, at Hamilton College, at the Herkimer County Community College, Presidential Inauguration and at the 2009 Genesis Groupís 9/11 Commemorative Program.

 It has appeared with the Syracuse University Brass Ensemble and the Albany Symphony Orchestra.

 In the past, the Choral Society has worked in conjunction with Herkimer County Community College to enable its students to participate with the Choral Society and earn college credit at the same time.

 For several years, the Choral Society has offered scholarships to area high school students.
 These scholarships are granted after competitive auditions.
 They grant the winners free membership in the Choral Society as well as free weekly vocal lessons.
 Begun in 2009, the Choral Society had increased this scholarship program from it original two scholarships a year to its present ten.

-Interested singers seeking more information about the the Mohawk Valley Choral Society and high school Juniors and Seniors interested in the Mohawk Valley Choral Society Scholaraship Program are encouraged to get in touch with the chorus through contact us on the left side of this page.
+Interested singers seeking more information about the Mohawk Valley Choral Society and high school Juniors or Seniors interested in the Mohawk Valley Choral Society Scholarship Program are encouraged to get in touch with the chorus through contact us on the left side of this page.